MileneCV/Sales_Predictions---project-1-/README.md

 ## Limitations & Next Steps

 We need repeat this prediction with more features, the machine needs more data to learn and do a good prediction.
-Maybe we can inprove the score with more cmplex model.
+Maybe we can improve the score with more complex model.